BradleyCodeU/bradleycodeu.github.io/_gdad/objects/WebGLTree.md

 This project is VERY similar to the previous WebGLStatue project.
 In this project, you are adding [texture](https://p5js.org/reference/#/p5/texture)

-You can EITHER continue adding to that project OR [click here](https://glitch.com/edit/#!/remix/gameobject) to remix the starter project.

 Your goal is to create one of the following: